Search...

 google_search.html

-I used to go to google.com when I wanted to search Google but decided I could bring the page up faster if it was local to my PC so I created this page and it loads much faster.
-This webpage is called google_search.html ( source code).
+I used to go to google.com when I wanted to search Google but decided I could bring the page up faster if it was local to my PC so I created a webpage and it loads much faster.
+I you click on the image on the left it will run the app.
+The webpage is called google_search.html ( source code).
 I had wanted to call it "search.html" but I had already created a "search.html" (this page) on my website so I couldn't use that name.
 Create this on your PC.
 I think you'll like it.
 It mostly uses a lot of Javascript.

 Surveys show that 3 out of 5 of the most visited places on the Internet are search sites.
 One way to achieve great satisfaction with your time online is to successfully locate something you are searching for.
 There are many top search engines and subject directories to help you, and knowing how to use them is key to this success.
 I recommend viewing the Help or Tips pages for the search sites you use.
 I've provided some Search tips below.

-The Search form at the top allows you to use the search engine of your choice.
+The Search form at the top of this page allows you to use the search engine of your choice.
 Having one form go to multiple search engines can be useful if you want to repeat your search on more than one search engine without re-entering the search text each time.
-This form also appears on my Home page.

 I frequently search Google and the links I often click on are to Wikipedia.